jsm28/matholymp-py/docs/online-registration.rst

 Displaying scores
 ^^^^^^^^^^^^^^^^^

-A very plain version of the scoreboard that displays four countries on a page and automatically rotates through all countries is available for showing on screens or projecting at the olympiad site.
+A very plain version of the scoreboard that displays multiple countries on a page (the number of rows and columns being configurable in :file:`extensions/config.ini`) and automatically rotates through all countries is available for showing on screens or projecting at the olympiad site.
 The system driving the display should run a (full-screen) browser pointed to the page ``person?@template=scoredisplay`` within the registration system.
 This browser does not need to be logged in; as with the main scoreboard, the display version is public (although it is not linked to from other pages, given the limited use of it).